 The lampposts flicker,

-as though unsure if they should watch,
+as if unsure if they should watch.

-The boy opens his mouth to plead and out comes
+The boy opens his mouth—

-his mother, his father, a flock of doves spilling from his lips,
+a flock of doves spilling from his lips,

-their wings catching on the lamplight
+their wings catching on lamplight

-before they disappear into the night.
+before vanishing into the dark.

 Maybe we’ll make a deal.

-His last words fall like a prayer,
+His last words hang like a prayer,

-the air hanging onto them,
+the air holding them,

 I remember we were driving, driving in your car.

-Then the fall,
+Then the fall—

 knees to the ground.

-Two shots to the head,
+Two shots to the head.

-one to the back.
+One to the back.

-grief has become a cheap commodity in this city.
+Grief is cheap in this city.

 The frame zooms in:

-a gun, too big for his fingers, the missing slipper,
+a gun too big for his fingers,

-the details that the camera collects,
+details the camera collects.

 Wide shot.

-The focus pulls back—his body shrinking, becoming part of the street.
+becoming part of the street.

 You got a fast car; is it fast enough so we can fly away?

-every scream,
+Every fall, every scream,

-in monochrome
+in monochrome,

 where black and white collide.